ubilabs/react-geosuggest/README.md

 In case you want to provide your own Google Maps object, pass it in as googleMaps.
 The default is the global google maps object.

+#### debounce
+Type: `Number`
+Default: `250`

+Sets the delay in milliseconds after typing before a request will be sent to find suggestions.
+Specify `0` if you wish to fetch suggestions after every keystroke.

 #### onFocus
 Type: `Function`
 Default: `function() {}`